DHS home | SPD

 - SSA denies the case more than 90 days after the Date of Request for Medicaid.

-- The client alleges a new or different condition, not evaluated by SSA.
+- The individual alleges a new or different condition, not evaluated by SSA.

-- The client alleges that their condition has worsened more than 12 months after their most recent SSA denial.
+- The individual alleges that their condition has worsened more than 12 months after their most recent SSA denial.

-- Note: A worsenging of condition more than 12 months after their latest SSA denial does NOT relieve the client of the burden to continue their SSA appeal to the next level(s).
+- Note: A worsenging of condition more than 12 months after their latest SSA denial does NOT relieve the individual of the burden to continue their SSA appeal to the next level(s).

 Unfavorable SSA Decisions: